SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Method

-\paragraph{Clustering 3D Gaussians for instance assignment} A single Gaussian does not represent an entire object.
-Therefore, we classify these Gaussians to group them into their respective object instances.
-We assume that close 3D Gaussians with the same category $C_j$ represent the same object instance.
-We apply the clustering algorithm to activate 3D Gaussians based on HDBSCAN~\cite{dbscan, hdbscan} with an additional cluster merge operation:
+\paragraph{Clustering 3D Gaussians for instance assignment} A single Gaussian is a local primitive and does not by itself represent an entire object.
+We therefore group activated Gaussians into spatial clusters that serve as instance-level candidates.
+Let $\mathbf{x}_j\in\Real^3$ denote the 3D center of Gaussian $G_j$.
+We cluster $\mathcal{G}^{\mathrm{act}}$ according to the spatial distribution of $\{\mathbf{x}_j\}$ using HDBSCAN~\cite{dbscan, hdbscan}:

-where $\mathcal{G}^\mathrm{cluster}$ is a resulting set of Gaussian clusters.
-The number of clusters $L$ is dynamically determined by merging physically close clusters.